-Learn about the inner workings of the human body and take part in world-class research through this strongly practical course.
+With our BSc Biomedical Sciences course, learn about the inner workings of the human body and take part in world-class research with this strongly practical course.

 You will learn about the systems that underpin all living organisms from a cellular, tissue, organ and whole body perspective.
 From this basis, you will study the diseases that affect each area and the mechanisms that the body uses to combat them.
 The flexible nature of the course will then allow you to pick specialist modules that match your interests.
 You will also have the chance to carry out a year-long industrial placement or a paid vacation studentship in order to gain valuable work and research experience.

 The course has a strong practical basis, and you will learn key cellular, molecular and biochemical techniques, including live cell microscopy, and DNA and protein technology.
 During your final year will have the chance to spend 11 weeks working in a lab on a biomedical research project.
 Past projects have investigated coronary heart disease, gene therapy for muscular dystrophies, and the role of cell movement in the spread of cancer.

 Our new £60m Health and Life Sciences building will open in 2020.
 As the new home of the School of Biological Sciences, it will offer state-of-the-art research and teaching laboratories, seminar rooms, and plenty of study and social space, including a café.
 The building will also house the Cole Museum of Zoology.
 The collection, featuring over 3,500 natural history specimens, provides a fantastic resource for biological scientists and the wider community.

 You will have the opportunity to carry out a year-long industrial placement between your second and final year.
 Student in previous years have worked at Diamond Light Source, Public Health England, GSK, and Covance.
 You can also choose to spend a year abroad, typically carrying out research in an academic laboratory.